damaera/publish-react-component/README.md

 ### Testing

-We are using [Airbnb/Enzyme](airbnb.io/enzyme/docs/api/) with [Mocha](https://mochajs.org/) as testing utility for React that makes it easier to assert, manipulate, and traverse your React Components' output.
+We are using [Airbnb/Enzyme](airbnb.io/enzyme/docs/api/) with [Mocha](https://mochajs.org/) as testing utility for React that makes it easier to assert, manipulate, and traverse your React Component's output.

 * **Sample**